Are you planning on moving to Costa Rica? Here’s a handy checklist to determine if making this move is a good idea for you or not.

-So many expats complain that no category fits their status at all, thus rendering them to a life of eternal visa runs, which can be stressful and expensive, especially during Covid.
+So many expats complain that no category fits their status at all, thus rendering them to a life of eternal visa runs, which can be stressful and expensive.

 Speaking of expensive, residency isn’t cheap.
 You can do it yourself, sure, but it takes way longer than if you forked out a couple of grand on a lawyer to help you.
 You’ll need to prove you have at least $1,000 a month (if you’re a pensioner), $150,000 to invest (if you’re a rentista), and at least $3,000 a month if you’re taking the digital nomad visa route.
 Not everyone has this.

 Then you have the monthly Caja payments.
-That’s ten percent of your declared income each month to Costa Rica’s social security system right there – the government wants to charge far more than this for new applicants in 2022.
+That’s at least ten percent of your declared income each month to Costa Rica’s social security system right there – the government wants to charge far more than this for new applicants in 2022.

 Bottom line is, Costa Rica residency is only worth it if you want to stay forever.
 If you’re coming for a year or two, forget it.
 It’s not worth the time and money.

 Problem is, so many expats go through the process of getting residency only to decide they want to leave before it even arrives.
 For this reason, we recommend residency only after you’ve been in Costa Rica for at least a year or two, and know if you definitely want to stay or not.

 What’s better?
 Costa Rica residency or the visa run shuffle? (updated for a post-pandemic world) https://t.co/sOSHCcoigE